hicommonwealth/commonwealth/knowledge_base/wiki/Ways-Of-Working.md

 Points may always be increased mid-implementation, but a justification must be provided.

+## Branches

+Branches should be prefixed with an issue number, then the contributor's name, followed by a short descriptive tag e.g. `5007.john-doe.update-sidebar-layout`.

 ## Pull Requests

 If a PR is marked for review, it must be fully mergeable, without breaking any existing functionality.
 It should also pass CI and [GitHub Quality Checks](#github-quality-checks).